jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
 Returns whether <obj> is a type-alias.
-See <type-alias> for more details.
+See <define-type> for more details.
 ```

 -------------------------------------------------------------------------------